 Egypt suffered 1,000–3,000 killed and 4,000 wounded as a result of the Israeli invasion, compared to 650 dead and 900 wounded as a result of the Anglo–French campaign.
 Also, it was estimated that the Suez Canal crisis caused the deaths of 1,000 Egyptian citizens.

-For the first time on 26 July 1956, this canal was closed due to the controversy arising after the announcement of the nationalization of the canal.
-Britain and France were furious at this announcement of nationalization and hence attacked Egypt.
-Later a settlement was reached, and the waterway was reopened again.
+For the first time on 26 July 1956, this canal was closed due to the controversy arising after the canal’s nationalisation was announced.
+Britain and France were furious at this nationalisation announcement and, hence, attacked Egypt.
+Later, a settlement was reached, and the waterway was reopened again.

-One of these ships sank, and the remaining 14 were stuck in the Suez Canal route for the next 8 years.
-Due to this, the trade through this canal was closed for 8 years.
+One of these ships sank, and the remaining 14 were stuck in the Suez Canal route for the next eight years.
+Due to this, the trade through this canal was closed for eight years.
 Traffic in the Suez Canal was resumed on 5 June 1975.

 The Suez Canal crisis and its repercussions marked the demise of Britain and France as superpowers in this globe.
 When the United States and the Soviet Union began to play a more significant role, their influence began to decline.

-By merely threatening Britain with economic sanctions on one of its old colonies, Britain agreed to the evacuation of its forces.
+By merely threatening Britain with economic sanctions on one of its old colonies, Britain agreed to evacuate its forces.

 Two months after the British soldiers left the Suez Canal region, British Prime Minister Anthony Eden announced his resignation.